gammapy/gammapy/docs/astro/index.rst

 * `gammapy.astro.population` for astrophysical population models
 * `gammapy.astro.darkmatter` for dark matter spatial and spectral models

-The `gammapy.astro` module is in a prototyping phase and its scope and future are currently beeing discussed.
+The ``gammapy.astro`` sub-package is in a prototyping phase and its scope and future are currently being discussed.
 It is likely that some of the functionality will be removed or split out into a separate package at some point.

 Getting Started